UTA-FabLab/JuiceBox/README.md

 # JuiceBox

 ### Goals:
-1. We want a device that can scan RFID tags, send the data to our server and decide whether to turn the machines on/off
-2. The device will have an RFID reader, MFRC522 to be exact.
+1. A device to intake user credentials, authenticate against granted rights, and enable/disable usage based on those.
+2. Utilize RFID as a medium for user credentials.
-3. It controls the machines via a powertail ( Relay )
+3. Control usage of the machines via controlling power to it.

-### Intended Use:
+### Usage:
-1. First we place the RFID tag infront of the scanner.
+1. Place a user's RFID tag in front of the scanner.
-2. we press the button, the device will now take in a scan and a light will indicate this.
-    * If the scan was succesful ( the server gave an appropriate response ), we can move on to the next step.
-The LED will indicate this.
+2. Press the button to scan tag, light will indicate scan status - If the scan was succesful, the LED will blink once.
-    * If NOT -- The LED will indicate an error and the process restarts.
+    If NOT -- The LED will blink multiple times and the sequence will reset.
-3. the device is now waiting for another RFID card to scan. ( It needs two RFIDs 1 for the user and 1 for the employee )
+3. Place a staff member's RFID tag in front of the scanner and press the button
-4. If the scans are good and the server return an OK, the LED will come on and the relay will trigger the tool
+4. If permissions are correct, JuiceBox will blink the LED once and then leave it on.
-5. If the scans are bad and server return a NO, the LED will indicate and error and the process will restart
+5. If permissions are incorrect, JuiceBox will blink the LED multiple times and the sequence will reset

 ## Building a JuiceBox:

-First you must connect all the components to the PI.
-The first would be the RFID Reader.
-The connections are available on the Github for the library needed to use it.
-I have pasted the connections below:
+The MFRC22 reader we currently employ works via SPI interface, pinout scheme is listed below:

 |Name | Pin #  | Pin name     |
 | --- | ------ | ------       |
 |SDA  |  24    |	GPIO8       |